 As a freshman, there's nothing more exciting than finally being able to take part in all that the University of Georgia has to offer.
 Along with being the first state-chartered college in the country and being located in the city of Athens, UGA is booming with countless numbers of customs, traditions, and fun activities to do around every corner.
 With so many things to see and do, the opportunities are endless as one begins their first official year as a Bulldog.
-To make things easier, here are the top 10 things to do during your freshmen year at UGA.
+To make things easier, here are the top 10 things to do during your freshman year at UGA.

 1. Ring the Chapel Bell

 The famous Chapel Bell has stood on the University's North Campus since 1832 and continues to stand as one of the UGA's oldest traditions.
 What once served as a warning signal during times of war, then a sign that classes were changing, now serves as a victory call.
 It's now the duty of the UGA student (namely the freshmen) to ring the bell after a UGA victory.
 This is most traditionally done during the fall after a football game, but you will hear the Chapel Bell ringing after almost any sports victory, or even just a personal accomplishment.
-This is a must-do for every incoming freshmen!
+This is a must-do for every incoming freshman!

 2. Swim in the Fountain

-Also located on UGA's North Campus, the fountain in Herty Field is another well-known Athens landmark that every freshmen should take note of.
-Whether you're walking to class, taking a study break, or coming home from downtown, you'll more than likely pass the fountain more than once over the course of your freshmen year.
+Also located on UGA's North Campus, the fountain in Herty Field is another well-known Athens landmark that every freshman should take note of.
+Whether you're walking to class, taking a study break, or coming home from downtown, you'll more than likely pass the fountain more than once over the course of your freshman year.
 So why not hop in?
 On the long walk from downtown, it's the freshmen tradition to take a quick dip, cool off, and maybe snap a picture or two.

 Visit day or night since Snelling Dining Commons is the only UGA dining hall that's open 24 hours!
 Weekdays only, you can come have a "snellebration" with a late-night breakfast for dinner starting at midnight.
 Whether you're cramming for a final or hungry after a night downtown, Snelling is the only place where a student can eat on meal plan after 8 p.m.
 Since the majority of students on meal plan are freshmen, this is primarily a freshmen-focused activity.